jgrantprog1993/AndroidAppDev_Anglers_Guide/ReadMe.md

 - Swipe to Edit
 - Google Sign-in Auth
 - Toggle Button on List view for logged in User locations / All locations
+- Show on Map Users locations on map (via toggle)
+- Show all locations on map (via toggle)

 ## Features to ADD
 - Filtering Cards view